Hurricanes and wildfires are closing schools. How can students get back on track?

 As the world faces more extreme weather, what should preparing for education in the aftermath of a natural disaster look like?

 The complicated task ahead – educating children whose families and communities have been affected – underscores a reality that experts say is playing out daily worldwide.
 The World Bank estimates that at least 404 million children around the globe experienced a school closure associated with extreme weather events between January 2022 and June 2024.
-Increasingly observers are calling for heightened awareness about weather-related learning disruptions and ways to mitigate academic and emotional harm.
+Increasingly, observers are calling for heightened awareness about weather-related learning disruptions and ways to mitigate academic and emotional harm.

 In Asheville, educators are focused on supporting students.